brycie-boy/The_Cosmos/Six sense bases.md

 ##### References

 - Bodhi, Bhikkhu.
 (2005). [[In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX.
-SHINING THE LIGHT OF WISDOM]] (Location 5989).
+SHINING THE LIGHT OF WISDOM]] (Location 5345).
 Somerville, MA: _Wisdom Publications_.

-- Samyutta Nikaya 35:26; IV 17–18
+- Samyutta Nikaya 35:26; IV 17–18, Bodhi, Bhikkhu.
+(2005). [[In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX.
+SHINING THE LIGHT OF WISDOM]] (Location 5992).
+Somerville, MA: _Wisdom Publications_.

 - Samyutta Nikaya 35:28; IV 19–20